-View more of the CPAE experience of Holland Barr and her family at https://www.youtube.com/watch?v=45tYYK5TAaA&feature=youtu.be.
+View more of the CPAE experience of Holland and her family at https://www.youtube.com/watch?v=45tYYK5TAaA&feature=youtu.be.

-The University of Arizona Steele Children's Research Center has established a new "center of excellence" that is the first in the Southwest to treat and conduct research into a family of acute-onset neuropsychiatric disorders that historically have been misdiagnosed or undiagnosed in children.
+The University of Arizona Steele Children's Research Center has established a new "center of excellence" that is the first of its kind in the U.S. to treat and conduct research into a family of acute-onset neuropsychiatric disorders that historically have been misdiagnosed or undiagnosed in children.

 Patient services will be provided at Banner Children's at Diamond Children's Medical Center, and research will be conducted at the Steele Center.